 The truth is, I hated it with all my heart!
 I didn’t want to live in the city, I was raised in an agricultural commune for crying out loud.
 I didn’t fit in the city.
 I wanted back in the country!
 Where there are open spaces and I can have a farm, not just three raised beds.

 That did happen, and when we finally moved to the country I did have my huge garden.
 And then after a couple of years of growing this way, I realized that I needed to build a raised garden on the lawn by the house.
-Yes, kinda like the one I had when I lived in the city (picture in your head that face-slap emoji…).
+Yes, kinda like the one I had when I lived in the city (insert a face-slap emoji…).

 There was and there is, nothing wrong with my large garden but I realized that there are some crops that I don’t need so much of and that I want to have close to the house.